 Predictive Analytics

-EXAMPLE: a DTC subscription box service might use time series analysis to predict sales fluctuations throughout the year based on historical data, or to see when seasonal events pegged to holidays like Halloween or Valentine’s Day are most effective.
+EXAMPLE: A DTC subscription box service might use time series analysis to predict sales fluctuations throughout the year based on historical data, or to see when seasonal events pegged to holidays like Halloween or Valentine’s Day are most effective.

 The Power of Advanced Analytics: Mastering the DTC Customer Journey Livestream Excerpt →